Al3dekev/CryptoMessenger/README.md

 ## Further help

-For more help and questions, you can go to
+For more help and questions, you can go to the [CryptoMessenger's Github issue section](https://github.com/Al3dekev/CryptoMessenger/issues).